Invest how you want, when you want, in real time with Self-Directed Investing.

-Everyone needs an estate plan outlining directions to manage assets and debts after death.
+Everyone should have an estate plan outlining directions to manage assets and debts after death.

-Basic documents, such as wills and powers of attorney, can help your inheritors disburse your assets and wrap up your affairs in an organized manner during a time of stress and grief.
-But if your estate is large or a bit more complicated than usual—for example, if you want to provide for very young children into adulthood, own property in multiple states or wish to leave at least part of your estate to a nonprofit or charity—the added flexibility of a trust may be worth your consideration.
+Basic documents, such as wills and powers of attorney, can help your inheritors disburse your assets and wrap up your affairs in an organized manner.
+But if your estate is large or a bit more complicated than usual—for example, if you want to provide for very young children into adulthood, own property in multiple states, want to provide for asset management in case you're incapacitated, or wish to leave at least part of your estate to a nonprofit or charity—the added flexibility of a trust may be worth your consideration.

 Here's a quick look at the key differences between a will and a trust, along with basic characteristics of different trust types.